-On site operations, we have developed disaster tolerant systems for our key business modules which include real-time data mirroring, daily data back-up, and system redundancy solutions.
+We have developed disaster tolerant systems for our key business modules, which include real-time data mirroring, daily data back-up, and system redundancy solutions.
 We also adopted a "DevOps" methodology, which enables us to respond quickly towards business requests, significantly decreasing our development cost and improving our time-to-market.
 Our site is built upon real event processing platforms, and it leverages service-oriented architecture supported by internally developed cloud solutions.
 This enables us to achieve internal efficiency.
 Cybersecurity is another key aspect of site operations.
 Leveraging the real-time event processing systems that keep our site running smoothly, we have improved our protection against online and offline fraud and potential cyber-attacks such as DDoS.

 Our technology and content expenses consist primarily of the compensation and benefits of our IT staff, telecommunications expenses, and expenses incurred in creating content for our sales events on our platform, including model fees and professional photography expenses.
-We incurred RMB1.57 billion, RMB1.22 billion, and RMB1.52 billion (US\$238.1 million) in technology and content expenses in 2019, 2020, and 2021.
+We incurred RMB1.22 billion, RMB1.52 billion, and RMB1.61 billion (US\$232.8 million) in technology and content expenses in 2020, 2021, and 2022.